EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # EDHOC Overview {#general}

 EDHOC consists of three messages (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I, plus an EDHOC error message.
 All EDHOC messages consists of a sequence of CBOR elements, where the first element is an int specifying the message type (MSG_TYPE).
 After creating EDHOC message_3, Party U can derive application keys, and protected application data can therefore be sent in parallel with EDHOC message_3.
-The application data may be protected using the negotiated AEAD algorithm and the explicit session identifiers S_U and S_V.
+The application data may be protected using the negotiated AEAD algorithm and the explicit connection identifiers C_U and C_V.
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.

 ~~~~~~~~~~~
 Party U                                                 Party V